Berkeleyside: History

 Berkeleyside was founded by Frances Dinkelspiel, Lance Knobel and Tracey Taylor in response to the cutbacks in local news that affected the Bay Area.
 All three worked as journalists before starting the site.
-Frances Dinkelspiel is also the author of two books, Tangled Vines: Greed, Murder, Obsession and an Arsonist in the Vineyards of California, from 2015, and Towers of Gold: How One Jewish Immigrant Named Isaias Hellman Created California, from 2008.

 Berkeley is a city of 120,000 residents.
 Its culture and politics are heavily influenced by the presence of the University of California, Berkeley, campus in the center of the city.
 Berkeleyside takes as its premise the idea that Berkeley has had an outsized influence on the culture of the United States.
 Berkeleyside's coverage reflects the notion that Berkeley is a city of cutting-edge ideas and technologies that is frequently in the forefront of political discourse.

+In 2019, the founders of Berkeleyside created a new 501(c)(3) organization called the Cityside Journalism Initiative to serve as the publisher of Berkeleyside.
+Cityside launched The Oaklandside for Oakland, California in March 2020 and Richmondside for Richmond, California in June 2024.